Take the family camping at a state park in Sarasota County or at Siesta Beach.

 Oscar Scherer State Park is another popular camping spot in Sarasota County.
 Located in Osprey, in South County, it also offers up a lot of options.
 Its campsites are complete with water and electric, picnic tables and grills.
 The park also has restrooms with hot showers, as well as laundry facilities.

-Group camping is primitive, but includes a bathroom, shower, picnic tables, cold water sink, BBQ pit and campfire circle with benches.
+Group camping is primitive, but includes a bathroom, a cold water spiget and a campfire circle.
 Up to 50 people can be accommodated.
 Adult groups and youth groups (with chaperones) are welcome.

 Oscar Scherer is home to Lake Osprey, a beautiful fresh water lake.
 Campers can go swimming and even snorkeling in the lake.
 Bike, canoe and kayak rentals are all available.
 Other activity options include fishing, bird watching and picnicking.
 There are also 15 miles of beautiful and challenging trails.
 Like Myakka, Oscar Scherer also makes a perfect place to share stories and make some s'mores by the campfire.